ryuji-konishi/AplacChat/CorpusBuilder/README.md

 # Corpus Builder

 ## What is Corpus Builder
-Corpus Builder is used to generate the NMT data set that include train, dev, test and vocaburary files.
+Corpus Builder is used to generate the NMT dataset that include train, dev, test and vocaburary files.
 To generate them, Corpus Builder has the following functionalities:
 - Clean the pre-downloaded HTML files by checking file corruption and unwanted files
 - Parse HTML files and extract text sentenses, and store those sentenses into corpus files
 - Generate the standard vocaburary file that include the very basic and general text charactors